 (1) In this Schedule —

-“capital costs” means the costs comprising both the depreciation and risk-adjusted return on the relevant railway infrastructure.
+capital costs means the costs comprising both the depreciation and risk-adjusted return on the relevant railway infrastructure.

 (2) For the purposes of this clause, railway infrastructure does not include the land on which the infrastructure is situated or of which it forms part.